bondstreet/pre-onsite-instructions/README.md

 ```
 The `requirements.txt` mentioned is the one in this repo.

-After that is installed you are good to go.
+After those are is installed you are good to go.

+If you'd like a quick check, follow these instructions on setting up a django project:
+https://docs.djangoproject.com/en/1.9/intro/tutorial01/#creating-a-project If you can run the development server and
+load the site on your browser you are good to go.